BEST PRACTICE

 Protecting wetlands can prevent the loss of biodiverse habitats, endangered species, and our best natural flooding and erosion control, while keeping our most carbon-rich soils intact.

-Restoring coastal wetlands can provide natural barriers against storms and rising seas, reducing risks of coastal flooding and erosion while providing sanctuaries for threatened species.
+Restoring and protecting mangroves can sequester carbon, avoid emissions from deforestation, and provide natural barriers against storms and rising seas, while providing sanctuaries for threatened species.